Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Knowing Tango's abilities in contentious situations can be useful to Alpha if she must deal with him in the future, whether as friend or foe.

 There are no right answers.
 Much depends on the relationship between Alpha and Tango.
 But Tango can probably achieve better results by preparing for these situations than he can achieve unprepared.
-First in this series Go to top Top Next issue: That Was a Yes-or-No Question: I Next Issue
+When the Answer Isn't the Point: I First issue in this series Go to top Top Next issue: That Was a Yes-or-No Question: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info